Ken Owens: Personal life

 Owens' sister, Vicky, is also a Wales international rugby player, having played for the Wales women's team.
 She earned her first cap before Owens, and the two played at Twickenham on the same day that Owens made his first start for Wales during the 2012 Six Nations.

 Owens' wife Carys is a television producer who is currently the managing director of Whisper Cymru, the Welsh arm of Whisper Productions, the production company founded by Jake Humphrey and David Coulthard.
 She accompanied Owens on the 2017 Lions tour, along with Owens' parents, while Owens' sister and friends joined them for the test series.

 In July 2019, Owens was given an honorary fellowship at the University of Wales Trinity Saint David in his home town of Carmarthen.
 On 5 August 2019, Owens was inducted into the Gorsedd of Bards at the National Eisteddfod of Wales in Llanrwst.
-He will use the name "Cen y Siryf" (Ken the Sheriff), in reference to his nickname.
+He will use the bardic name "Cen y Siryf" (Ken the Sheriff), in reference to his nickname.